Lauchpaul/STTP-Suite/README.md

-# THE STTP-PROTOCOL-SUITE
+# ✨**THE STTP-PROTOCOL-SUITE**✨

 The **STTP-Protocol-Suite** is a collection of experimental Layer 2 protocols that transmit UTF-8 text directly over raw Ethernet.
 No IP.
 No TCP.
 No ports.
 Just frames.
+STTP stands for Simple Text Transfer Protocol.

 Originally developed as a learning project, this suite explores how real data travels across networks at the lowest level, and how to build a functioning protocol from scratch – from raw bytes to encryption and reliability.